pawarswapnil97/smartcontactmanager/README.md

-# smartcontactmanager
+# SmartContactManager
-I developed this project using Spring boot and Angular.
+I developed this project using back-end Spring boot and front-end Angular.